 What to Do for Two Days

-The slow boat leaves from the village of Huay Xai.
+The slow boat departs from the village of Huay Xai.
 To purchase your tickets, walk just a few steps up the hill opposite the boats.
 There’s a ticket hut at the top.
 You can get tickets to Pakbeng or Luang Prabang (only select the latter).
-It’s 210,000 kip ($26) per person and doesn’t include anything except a seat on the boat.
+It’s 210,000 kip ($26) [300,000 in 2022] per person and doesn’t include anything except a seat on the boat.
 Going this way means you have to purchase all your meals separately and make your own booking for a place to stay in Pakbang – the halfway point between Huay Xai and Luang Prabang.
 Getting to the ticket booth as early as possible is beneficial as the seats are numbered on the first day (it’s first come, first serve on the second day), and I personally consider the seats at the front of the boat to be more comfortable as you have some floor space to play around with.

 Spend the couple hours before the boat leaves to get breakfast at one of the local restaurants, order a couple sandwiches, some snacks (if you haven’t brought them already) and plenty of water (I’d recommend at least 2 liters).
 You’ll probably still have some time to meet your traveling companions before departure.